 The topic was safe.
 In today’s world, a woman speaking up for equal treatment is a “world peace” topic.
 Everybody can agree on it, nothing controversial or original there.
 The delivery was original, but not the topic.

-VIDEO: Miss Colorado Kelley Johnson, nurse speech, 2016 Miss America competition
+VIDEO: Miss Colorado Kelley Johnson, nurse speech example, 2016 Miss America competition

-Analysis of Kelley Johnson’s nurse speech for the 2016 Miss America competition
+Analysis of Kelley Johnson’s nurse speech example, 2016 Miss America competition

-Kelley Johnson delivered a strong speech, a safe speech.
+Kelley Johnson delivered a strong speech, a safe speech for a talent show.
 It wasn’t poetry, so she did not have as much opportunity to change pace and volume and add variety to her voice as much as Sydney Park.